dynatrace-ace-services/slo-simply-smarter/README.md

 ---

 # Installation without `Python`
-If you can't install `SLO Simply Smarter` with python script, you can follow this workflow installaton with Bizops and Monaco
+If you can't install `SLO Simply Smarter` with python script, you can follow this workflow installaton which uses Bizops and Monaco

 ## step1) `BizOps` : import Dashboard `Dynatrace: Simply Smarter`
  - For Saas and Managed, use the [bizops configurator](https://dynatrace.github.io/BizOpsConfigurator/index.html#begin)